tgiuse/Obsidian-Notes/Green Computing/Theory from the practical part.md

 #missing pruning

 Transfer learning is one of the most powerful techniques in modern machine learning.
 This concept mirrors how humans learn new skills by building upon existing knowledge and experience.
+Consider the analogy of a skilled guitar player learning to play the ukulele.
+The musician's existing knowledge of finger positioning, music theory, rhythm (...) directly accelerates the learning process for the new instrument.
+This technique is particularly valuable when working with limited data for new tasks.
+Instead of training models from scratch, which requires enormous datasets and computational resources, transfer learning enables effective model development with smaller, more focused datasets.